 This document only applies to those Applicable Entities listed below that are identified as parties to a Dynamic Transfer.

-Any North American Energy Standards Board Registered Entity (NRE) that creates an e-Tag by submitting an RFI (such as a Purchasing-Selling Entity, Load-Serving Entity, Generating-Serving Entity, or Balancing Authority).
+Any NAESB Registered Entity (NRE) that creates an e-Tag by submitting an RFI (such as a Purchasing-Selling Entity, Load-Serving Entity, Generator-Serving Entity, or Balancing Authority).

 Balancing Authority